-Level designations are the standardized indicators of electrical force, or voltage, at which an electric vehicle's battery is recharged.
-The terms Level I, 2, and 3 are the most common EV charging levels, and include the following specifications:
+Charging level designation means the standardized indicators of electrical force, or voltage, at which an electric vehicle's battery is recharged.
+The terms Level 1, 2, and 3 are the most common EV charging levels, and include the following specifications:

-Level I is considered slow charging and operates on a 15 to 20 amp breaker on a 120 volt AC circuit.
+Level 1 is considered slow charging and operates on a 15 to 20 amp breaker on a 120 volt AC circuit.